Personal Financial Planning Example: The Situation

 At this point, you should know how much is left over after your day-to-day expenses, asset allocations, debt payments, and insurance premiums.
 We call this left over amount "Vacation/Fun Money".

-If it doesn't, you have to go back to steps 2-4 and change where you are putting your money and/or prioritize your goals.
+If it doesn't, you have to go back to step 1 and change where you are putting your money and/or prioritize your goals.

-In our financial planning example, "Conor's" plan was perfect.
-It allowed him to pay off his student loans in 3 years, get married, buy a house, have 3 kids, and gave his wife the ability to stay at home if she wanted to!
+In our financial planning example, Conor would have failed in the long-term because the financial planner he paid skipped this step.
+By using step 1 to set up his plan and simulating the plan using FitBUX's technology, he was able to see exactly how he could pay off his student loans in 3 years, get married, buy a house, have 3 kids, and his wife would have ability to stay at home if she wanted to!
 If they followed this plan, by retirement, they'd have between $2.9 and $3.6 million dollars!